-But, my real fear was that he was going to get injured when the glass ornaments broke and I kept envisioning the worse case scenario.
+But, my real fear was that he was going to get injured when the glass ornaments broke and I kept envisioning the worst-case scenario.
 Lots of blood was always involved.

-It turned one of the most magical times of year into one of the most stressful.
+It turned one of the most magical times of the year into one of the most stressful.

 Thankfully, I’ve learned a few tips and tricks over the years that have saved me so much anxiety during the holiday season.